Protected

 The learnings

 The launch was successful.
-The product sold to Amazon and Walmart — two major retail partners.
-The project also helped the in-house design team win more product landing-page work and e-commerce content design jobs going forward.
+The product sold in at Amazon and Walmart, two major retail partners.
+The project also helped the in-house design team win more product landing-page and e-commerce content design work going forward.